klizhentas/notes/culture.md

 as the company evolves without fear of sacrificing some "core values" that made sense before.

 For example every startup has to be "nimble and agile", "experiment and break things" but after it has evolved in multi-national corporation and started building rockets, "nimble" as a corporate culture will be a problem, but changing a company goal for a rocket-building division will be a reasonable thing to do.

+## Stating basic moral principles

+As I mentioned before, our current tech culture is very toxic by default, that's why explicitly stating and over communicating basic principles is a good thing and should not be just a part of some company moral culture, but a minimum qualifying checklist for any company.

+Here are some good examples:

+Stating that company is diverse and inclusive, for example as in [Nylas](https://www.nylas.com/jobs/) case:

+> Diversity and inclusion are core to our culture, and we are actively committed to building a more inclusive work environment.

+Nylas signals that they care about diversity, and are concisous of the problem in the tech space.

+In case of our company, Gravitational we [state](https://github.com/gravitational/careers/blob/master/senior-backend-engineer.md)

+> We are also dedicated to our friends, families, and hobbies outside of work.
+Our past experiences building companies taught us about the importance of life and work balance.
+It matters even more when you are building a huge and lasting company, like Gravitational.

+This is to signal that we are family-friendly and won't exploit people's time working with us.

+This is a good way to signal that company is concious about being a safe space for all kinds people to work on.

+[Netflix] no [brilliat jerks](https://www.slideshare.net/reed2001/culture-1798664/36-Brilliant_Jerks_Some_companies_tolerate) described in [Brendan Gregg's blog](http://www.brendangregg.com/blog/2017-11-13/brilliant-jerks.html) states:

+> Do not tolerate brilliant jerks.
+The cost of teamwork is too high.

+This is a good way to signal that company cares about people being polite and professinal to each other.

+I would argue again, that these should not be some differentiating company culture principles, but these are in fact basic society moral principles reinforced by companies that care and translated to work environment terms.